 A wily off-spin bowler from Wales, he became a mainstay of the England cricket team and a loyal captain of his beloved Glamorgan.

-Robert Croft’s career is a love letter to Glamorgan and the subtle art of spin bowling.
-The Welsh off-spinner, with his distinctive spectacles and competitive grit, carved out a 23-season first-class career almost entirely with his home county.
-His game was built on nagging accuracy, clever variation, and a battler's temperament.
-These qualities earned him a respected place in the England side during the 1990s, where he formed a potent spin partnership with Phil Tufnell and contributed valuable lower-order runs.
-Croft was a tourist in an era of challenging away campaigns, holding his own on the dusty pitches of Pakistan and Sri Lanka.
-His deep connection to Glamorgan was cemented when he took over the captaincy in 2003, leading the side with passion for four seasons.
-In retirement, his knowledgeable, warm voice became familiar to fans as a television commentator, sharing the tactical nuances he mastered on the field.
+Robert Croft played 23 seasons of first-class cricket almost entirely for Glamorgan, captaining the side from 2003.
+The Welsh off-spinner wore distinctive spectacles and bowled with nagging accuracy, clever variation, and a battler's temperament.
+He earned a place in the England side during the 1990s, forming a spin partnership with Phil Tufnell and contributing valuable lower-order runs.
+He held his own on the dusty pitches of Pakistan and Sri Lanka.
+His deep connection to Glamorgan defined his career.
+In retirement, he became a television commentator, sharing the tactical nuances he mastered on the field with a knowledgeable, warm voice.

 1965–1980